JasonTheKitten/bot/README.md

 # bot
-Bot (commonly nicknamed to Java Bot) is a Discord Bot written on the Discord4J framework.
+[New name to be revealed] is a Discord Bot written on the Discord4J framework.

 It provides a variety of features